-The ISP is the relevant Government-appointed agency for considering licence applications within the sanction regimes for the Arab Republic of Syria, Belarus, the Democratic People's Republic of Korea, the Democratic Republic of Congo, Iran, Lebanon, Libya, Myanmar (Burma), the Russian Federation, Somalia, Sudan, South Sudan and Venezuela.
-The

-ISP has main responsibility for answering questions about arms embargoes and prohibitions regarding equipment that might be used for internal repression, and for assessing applications for certain exemptions linked to such prohibitions.
+The ISP is the relevant Government-appointed agency for considering licence applications within the sanction regimes for the Arab Republic of Syria, Belarus, the Democratic People's Republic of Korea, the Democratic Republic of Congo, Iran, Lebanon, Libya, Myanmar (Burma), Russia, Somalia, Sudan, South Sudan, Venezuela, Yemen and Zimbabwe.
+The ISP has main responsibility for answering questions about arms embargoes and prohibitions regarding equipment that might be used for internal repression, and responsibility for assessing applications for certain exemptions linked to such prohibitions.